Tushar-Mia1/Tushar-Mia1/README.md

 <h3>Graphic & WordPress Web Designer with Elementor.</h3>

-I'm a Graphic & WordPress Web Designer. who is passionate about making error-free websites with 100% client satisfaction.
+<p>I'm a Graphic & WordPress Web Designer. who is passionate about making error-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I pride myself on doing quality work and maintaining excellent communication.
-Most of the time, I work with WordPress.
+Most of the time, I work with WordPress.</p>

 <h2 align="left">Skills :</h2>